What makes a great party disco?

 That’s a good question, which I will answer below.
 In my experience there are probably 4 key areas which are vital for a great party disco.

 Never be taken in by a flash website.
 Always talk to your DJ and assess yourself whether they have the experience and ability to make your event special.
+Everyone wants to enjoy a great party disco.

 I cannot stress just how important this is for a great party disco.